H J Foley Park

 Work will increase access and improve the park with:

 - new landscaping, and sandstone seating steps at the Glebe Point Road entry to provide more space near the bus stop

 - better landscaping to improve access around the War Memorial

 - a new sandstone retaining wall near the Glebe Point Road entrance

 - a new accessible amenities block, with baby-change facilities, at the top of the stairs from Bridge Road

 - interpretive work to recognise the important history of the site.

-Construction is being done in stages, with all work due to finish by the end of 2013.
+Construction is being done in stages, with all work due to finish early to mid-2014.